enlacee/devtool/seo.md

 Amigo no abuse de los metatags estas son cosas del pasado de Google.

 Informacion en el `<META name= “Keywords”>` tag

 1. Information in all other META tags (see META “Description” tag caveat)

-2. Information within the <!—Comments --> tag
+2. Information within the tag <!--Comments-->

 3. Information within the <STYLE>

 4. Information within <SCRIPT> tags (JavaScript and other client-side code)

 5. Duplicate links to the same page (only counted once)

 6. Links that point to the same page they are on

 7. Any graphics or multimedia (menu buttons, photos, animations, Flash)

 8. Stop words (“a”, “the”, “is”, etc), single letters and numbers, punctuation.